we-sh/42ShellTester/support/sleep-and-exit-with-status/README.md

-# ./sleep_and_write_on_stderr
+# ./sleep_and_exit_with_status

-A binary that sleeps for a duration in seconds given as first argument and then writes on STDERR the string given as second argument without EOL.
+A binary that sleeps for a duration in seconds given as first argument and then exits with status given as second argument.

 ```c
 #include <unistd.h>